 Can a website be managed without the owner having to worry about technical matters other than content?
 Faced with this question, the idea of managed WordPress hosting was created by the Web-hosting market.
 Basically, managed WordPress hosting is a faster and more secure platform for users to build their WordPress sites.
-The server environment is optimized for WordPress and organized for WordPress CMS.
+The server environment is optimized and organized for WordPress CMS.
 It comes with superior security, faster load times and great support.
 Although you’d probably be better served by going with an officially recommended WordPress Web-host like DreamHost, GoDaddy still has a pretty decent WordPress hosting package.
-You can go through our GoDaddy Vs DreamHost article for more information.
-You can go through our GoDaddy vs WordPress comparison as well.
+You can go through our GoDaddy vs. DreamHost article for more pieces of information.
+We encourage you to go through our GoDaddy vs. WordPress comparison as well.

 GoDaddy has a lot of managed and unmanaged WordPress hosting plans.
-They all have roughly the same price and spec of GoDaddy’s shared hosting plans.
+They all have roughly the same price and specs of GoDaddy’s shared hosting plans.

 Basic WordPress Hosting